rezapoorzare1/FB-TCP-a-5G-mmWave-Friendly-TCP-for-Urban-Deployments/README.md

 “FB-TCP: a 5G mmWave Friendly TCP for Urban Deployments.”

-The repository contains .cc, .h, and scenarios files.
+The repository contains .cc, .h, and scenarios' files.